AxisCommunications/acap-runtime/README.md

 section.

 ### TLS

-- [ ] TODO: Describe how to handler the cert files for containerized as well
-- [ ] TODO: Possibly add reference link to <https://grpc.io/docs/guides/auth/>

 The ACAP runtime service can be run either in TLS authenticated or unsecured mode.
 TLS authenticated mode provides additional security and encryption on the gRPC